DarvidTorres/mydocs/C/pointers.md

-Pointers: variables that store address of another variable.
+Pointers are variables that store the address of another variable.
 Every time a program is rerunned the address allocation changes.

 `p`: address of stored variable